root-foundation/root/README.md

 1. Finance human activity in a way that ensures that anyone with potential has access to the resources they need to fully realize their potential — regardless of the circumstances of their birth.
 2. Give each individual a stake in the collective upside to unite society.

-Otherwise we will fail to fully realize our potential.
+Otherwise opportunity becomes concentrated in those who won't be burdened by debt.
+And we will fail to realize our potential.

+# ACT II — Tokenization

 ## Venture capital